IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > In particular, it is incumbent upon States parties to take into account the effect of apparently gender-neutral laws, policies and programmes and to consider whether they could result in a negative impact on the ability of men and women to enjoy their human rights on a basis of equality. [^42]

+States are required to "take affirmative action in order to diminish or eliminate conditions which cause or help to perpetuate discrimination" against men.
+If there are conditions that impair men's enjoyment of their rights, States should act to correct those conditions.
+This may mean that, for a limited time, in specific matters, men may receive preferential treatment to correct for discrimination in fact.[^38]
 ##### Positive measures

 >  The State party must not only adopt measures of protection, but also **positive measures** in all areas so as to achieve the effective and equal empowerment of women.[^43]